RichardGrumitt/KalmanMC/README.md

 6. **EKI**: temperature annealed EKI (eki.py).

 For examples demonstrating the use of these algorithms on benchmark inverse problems see the `notebooks` directory.

+Please note that this repo will be undergoing extensive edits in the near future.